Elliott Investment Management: Sanko Steamship

-In late 2013 Elliot took control of the bankrupt Japanese shipowner Sanko and proceeded to close the majority of the overseas offices of that Company.
-Elliot eventually asset stripped the company's overseas properties and any equity left in the Companies vessels.
+In late 2013 Elliott took control of the bankrupt Japanese shipowner Sanko and proceeded to close the majority of the overseas offices of that company.
+Elliott eventually asset stripped the company's overseas properties and any equity left in the companies` vessels.
 On 1 April 2012 Sanko had either managed or owned a fleet of 185 ships, which included 46 tankers and 27 dry bulk carriers.
 By early 2019 this had been reduced to just 5 bulk carriers.
-In March 2024 it was announced that Sanko would sell their last vessel and exit shipowning after 90 years of existence.
+In March 2024 it was announced that Sanko would sell its last vessel and exit ship owning after 90 years.

 Interpublic Group

 In summer 2014, Elliott disclosed a 6.7% stake in The Interpublic Group of Companies, an advertising agency holding company, and "a person briefed on the matter said Elliott planned to call on the company to sell itself to one of its competitors".